Exploring alternative fibres to innovate the world of paper, packaging, and recycling

 As part of our ambitious Now and Next strategy, protecting natural resources sits at the heart of DS Smith, making the most of every fibre, reducing waste and pollution through circular solutions and equipping people to lead the transition to a circular economy.

-Last year we announced our £100m R&D and innovation package to accelerate our work in the Circular Economy.
+We recently announced a £100m R&D and innovation package to accelerate our work in the Circular Economy.
 This includes exploring how alternative fibres can be used as a raw material in paper and packaging products amid increasing demand for sustainable goods from customers and consumers alike.

 Thomas, who joined DS Smith in 2014, has over 15 years’ experience in researching fibres across different sectors.
 Thomas explains how we are seeking innovative approaches to use fibre alternatives.